datatovalue/datatovalue-tools/docs/metadata_functions.md

 #### Deployment
 The outcome of executing this function is the updated metadata of the `dataset_id` dataset.

-The script to use the `set_dataset_options` function to update dataset metadata is therefore:
+The script to update dataset metadata using the `set_dataset_options` function is therefore:

 ```sql
 DECLARE options JSON;